Entanglement distribution modeling with quantum memories in a global and local clock system: Entanglement distribution schemes

 In the asynchronous scenario~\cite{WangIEEE2022}, each repeater link attempts to generate entanglement independently.
 Once a link succeeds, the entangled states are stored in the QMs associated with the link, until the remaining links have also succeeded.
 This approach dramatically increases the overall probability of success as it avoids discarding links that have been successful.

 The asynchronous aspect provides a loss advantage but places a strict demand on the QM related factors.
 This includes the memory coherence time~\cite{Shaham2022} which determines how long a quantum state can be held in the QM before succumbing to significant decoherence.
 This is quantified by the parameter $\tau_{\scriptscriptstyle mem}$ and follows an exponential relationship as $\sim e^{-t/ \tau_{\scriptscriptstyle mem}}$.
 Other parameters that were taken into consideration are inefficiencies in the detectors, bell state measurement devices and the memory efficiency.
-This paper also assumes that the velocity of the photon in the quantum channels is $v = 2\times10^5$ km/s, and the photon attenuation rate is 0.2 dB/km, which is typical for state-of-the-art fibre at telecommunication wavelengths.
+In this work, the group velocity of $v = 2\times10^5$~km/s is assumed which is common for standard silica fibres used in telecommunications where $v \approx c/n_{\mathrm{g}}$ and $n_{\mathrm{g}}\!\sim\!1.5$.
+A fibre attenuation coefficient $\alpha$ corresponding to 0.2~dB/km, is also assumed which is typical for state-of-the-art fibre at telecommunication wavelengths.
+Physically, attenuation corresponds to the probability for a single photon to survive a fibre segment of length $\ell$ without being lost.
+This attenuation scales as $e^{-\alpha \ell}$ and length of fibre will introduce multiplicative transmission losses.